Six Ways to Reduce Equipment Downtime

 It is important to know the history of your equipment.
 If you don’t take the time to understand what went wrong, you can’t fix it and look out for in the future.
 A CMMS will track this information in real time, every time downtime occurs.
 That way, you can look back at the data later and figure out what happened.
 Once you understand what went wrong, it is much easier to adjust your procedures to keep it from happening again in the future.

 Would you know it offhand if you had bought the same part from the same vendor multiple times?
 If not, unrecognized quality problems could be to blame for your recurring downtime.
-Similar to other types of data, a CMMS will keep track of this information for you.
+Similar to other types of data, an equipment management system will keep track of this information for you.
 When downtime occurs, you can pull inventory reports and look for patterns.
 If you find that you are ordering the same part over and over, you can look for a new vendor who might be able to offer a higher quality solution.

 By following these seven simple tips, you will be well on your way to reducing downtime and making your business more efficient.